Bacteriophage: Diagnostics

 In 2011, the FDA cleared the first bacteriophage-based product for in vitro diagnostic use.
 The KeyPath MRSA/MSSA Blood Culture Test uses a cocktail of bacteriophage to detect Staphylococcus aureus in positive blood cultures and determine methicillin resistance or susceptibility.
 The test returns results in about five hours, compared to two to three days for standard microbial identification and susceptibility test methods.
 It was the first accelerated antibiotic-susceptibility test approved by the FDA.

 Counteracting bioweapons and toxins

 Government agencies in the West have for several years been looking to Georgia and the former Soviet Union for help with exploiting phages for counteracting bioweapons and toxins, such as anthrax and botulism.
 Developments are continuing among research groups in the U.S. Other uses include spray application in horticulture for protecting plants and vegetable produce from decay and the spread of bacterial disease.
-Other applications for bacteriophages are as biocides for environmental surfaces, e.g., in hospitals, and as preventative treatments for catheters and medical devices before use in clinical settings.
+Other applications for bacteriophages are as biocides for environmental surfaces, e.g., in hospitals, and as preventive treatments for catheters and medical devices before use in clinical settings.
 The technology for phages to be applied to dry surfaces, e.g., uniforms, curtains, or even sutures for surgery now exists.
 Clinical trials reported in Clinical Otolaryngology show success in veterinary treatment of pet dogs with otitis.